Joe-Klauza/sandstorm-admin-wrapper/README.md

 - Navigate to the web interface in your browser (e.g. https://localhost:51422/)
 - Log in with the default admin credentials (`admin`/`password`).
 You will be prompted to set a new password for the `admin` account.
 If you ever forget this password, just delete `admin-interface/config/users.json` and restart the webserver to regenerate the default `admin`/`password` account.
 - If running a server
-  - Follow the instructions to install (or locate) the Sandstorm server you'd like to run
+  - Follow the instructions on the `Server -> Setup` to install the Sandstorm server (refresh may be required to show installed status)
   - Configure the server via the `Server -> Config` page
   - Run the server via the `Server -> Control` page
 - If administrating remote server(s)